top of page

 I'm even eligible to vote in Italy and regularly receive voting paperwork in the mail.

 With my hard work I got my daughter an Italian citizenship and even my parents, too!
-So for all the years that I proudly exclaimed in checkered tablecloth restaurants that "I am Italian!" because of my last name and background, now I can really say "Sono Italiana" - "I am Italian" and mean it.
+So for all the years that I proudly exclaimed in checkered tablecloth restaurants that "I am Italian!" because of my last name and background, now I can really say "Io sono Italiana" - "I am Italian" and mean it.

 If you need any help or have questions about this process, please feel free to email me through my contact form or leave a comment below.
 Hang in there, you can do this!